Investing in AI Demand Letters for Your Personal Injury Practice?

 Value: Low

-There is not a great deal of data from a client management software system that will apply to the creation of a demand letter because CRMs typically do not contain the same type of data as a demand letter.
-But, there are some fields of data that can be imported to save a few minutes per case.
-That largely depends upon your law firm's use of the CRM, whether you have created custom fields for data, and how much data your law firm is entering into the CRM.
+Some of the data of use to insurers is already in law firms cloud based client management software.
+There are some fields of data that can be imported to save a few minutes per case.
+That largely depends upon your law firm's use of the CMS, whether you have created custom fields for data, and how much data your law firm is entering into the CMS.
 The client data that could be pushed from a CRM to an AI demand letter platform is:

 - The client's name;